Learn with us

 In 2020, we adapted our programme to offer remote placements and facilitate ongoing engagement with our international education partners.

-Summer Refugee Protection Law Clinic 2022
+Summer Refugee Protection Law Clinic

-Open to university law students who are based in Hong Kong SAR over the summer, the Human Rights Law Clinic empowers students to make a difference to the lives of people seeking asylum in Hong Kong SAR.
+Open to university law students who are based in Hong Kong SAR over the summer, the Law Clinic empowers students to make a difference to the lives of people seeking asylum in Hong Kong SAR.

-"Justice Centre’s Law Clinic is an immensely rewarding experience that provides great exposure to the practical workings of non-refoulement law in Hong Kong SAR.
+Justice Centre’s Law Clinic is an immensely rewarding experience that provides great exposure to the practical workings of non-refoulement law in Hong Kong SAR.
 Not only does JCHK provide well-structured, in-depth training to prepare us for substantive, meaningful tasks, we also had invaluable opportunities to talk to clients and understand how the work we do are actually positively impacting on their lives.
 As a result, I was able to hone both legal and non-legal skills through assisting in client meetings, legal research and drafting.
 The Clinic is an eye-opening experience that allows you to truly appreciate the value of pro bono practice, as well as be more aware of the injustice that exists in society today.
-I would highly recommend students to take up the opportunity to work with Justice Centre Hong Kong SAR."
+I would highly recommend students to take up the opportunity to work with Justice Centre Hong Kong SAR.

 Ally, 2021 Summer Clinic

-"The Clinic experience was eye-opening.
+The Clinic experience was eye-opening.
 It was a fantastic opportunity, where the main emphasis was learning by doing.
 The numerous client interactions makes you realise that while everything may sound well-planned on paper, this is not always an accurate depiction of the reality in practice.
 The work assignments were varied and challenging.
 Each assignment always developed existing core and soft skillsets crucial to the legal field, such as conducting legal research and client interviews, communicating in workplace and making oral presentation.
 Our contributions were always valued with feedback and we felt that our work always matters and made a difference to a client seeking a non-refoulment protection.
-It was an enriching experience and a great way to also meet people with the same aim and vision."
+It was an enriching experience and a great way to also meet people with the same aim and vision.

 Ian, 2021 Summer Clinic

-"The Clinic Programme is the most rewarding internship I have ever participated in.
+The Clinic Programme is the most rewarding internship I have ever participated in.
 I have been able to obtain deep knowledge in the field of non-refoulement protection law through extensive training provided by Justice Centre; I have also been able to put this knowledge into practice: as a participant, I was not being tasked with repetitive administrative work, but actual meaningful work that created impact to non-refoulement protection claimants.
 However, what was most impressive about the Programme, is that Justice Centre is very welcoming of new ideas, even if these new ideas come from a clinic participant.
 As such during the Clinic Programme, I was able to make proposals to Justice Centre on schemes to better serve Non-refoulement protection claimants; and Justice Centre was very eager to support me beyond the clinic Programme to make the proposal a reality.
-I strongly urge all law students who have creative ideas and who want to learn about how their legal knowledge can be used to better society to join the programme."
+I strongly urge all law students who have creative ideas and who want to learn about how their legal knowledge can be used to better society to join the programme.

 Ben, 2020 Summer Clinic

-Young Advocates Programme
+Young Advocates Summer Camp

 SCHOOL STUDENTS